11 May 2026

 ASERI NEWSLETTER ADOBE + Box landing page 992 x 560 - ASERInforma Box landing Maggiolini 992 x 560

-This turning point had its first epicenter in the genocidal devastation of Gaza.
-The war has produced material and social destruction, mass displacement and collapse of civilian infrastructure, transforming the territory into a space of differential management and control of the surviving population.
-In the West Bank, at the same time, the expansion of settlements and the intensification of control practices have accelerated a dynamic of de facto annexation, structuring space and mobility along increasingly unequal and exclusionary identity lines.
+The war has brought massive destruction, widespread displacement, and the collapse of civilian infrastructure, turning the territory into a space governed through differential control over the surviving population.
+In the West Bank, meanwhile, settlement expansion and intensified control practices have accelerated a process of de facto annexation, structuring space and mobility along increasingly unequal and exclusionary lines.